SmingHub/Sming/samples/Basic_Ota/README.rst

 See :component:`rboot` for further details.

--  If using a very small flash (e.g. 512k) there may be no room for a spiffs fileystem, so use *HWCONFIG = standard*
+-  If using a very small flash (e.g. 512k) there may be no room for a spiffs filesystem, so use *HWCONFIG = standard*
 -  After building copy all the rom*.bin files to the root of your web server.

-If you want more than two roms you must be an advanced user and should be able to work out what to copy and edit to acheive this!
+If you want more than two roms you must be an advanced user and should be able to work out what to copy and edit to achieve this!

 Configuration
 -------------